 At Credit World, we help you compare personal loans and lenders side-by-side, so you can make the best choice for you.

-Apply before 18 January 2018 and pay no establishment fee - saving you $195.
+1% p.a. discount on fixed and variable rates.
+Offer ends 30 April 2018.
 Consolidate debt or buy what you need.
 Choose between a fixed rate or variable rate and borrow between $3,000 and $40,000.

-If you apply by 18 January 2018 you will pay no establishment fee on a BankSA Unsecured Personal Loan.
+Apply for an unsecured personal loan and you could get 1% p.a. discount off the annual interest rate.
+Offer ends 30 April 2018.
 Choose between a fixed rate or variable rate.
 Consolidate debts to a single loan, with one rate, regular repayment and set of fees.

-Pay no establishment fee when you apply by 18 January 2018.
+Apply for an unsecured personal loan and you could get 1% p.a. discount off the annual interest rate.
+Offer ends 30 April 2018.
 Borrow up to $40,000 without offering an asset as security.
 Choose between a fixed rate or variable rate.

 If you’re thinking about applying for a personal loan, finding out more about the various options on offer can be the best place to start.
 Taking out a personal loan means signing a financial agreement – one that may last for several years, and involve paying back a significant amount in interest.
 You need to be sure to choose not only the right personal loan, but the right lender as well.

 Choosing the right personal loan means comparing the options and understanding exactly what’s on offer.
 Which is where Credit World comes in!
 At Credit World, we help you compare personal loans and lenders side-by-side, so you can make the best choice for you.
 Want to know more?
 Let’s take a closer look at the finer details of personal loans.